Behzadebr/UnrealCeleris/README.md

 # Unreal Engine 5.3 Wave Simulator Project - Celeris2024

 ## Overview
 The Unreal Engine 5.3 Wave Simulator Project, part of the Celeris2023 initiative, aims to model wave dynamics with high accuracy using advanced computational technologies.
-This project showcases extensive software engineering skills, focusing on writing shader code and GPU programming for real-time and faster-than-real-time simulations.
+This project focuses on writing shader code and GPU programming for real-time and faster-than-real-time simulations.
 Key objectives include capturing detailed wave dynamics, achieving efficient computational performance, and providing a user-friendly interface for simulation control and visualization.

 ## Simulation Architecture